 It’s that title – The Red Brick Campus – that has sent me on a five-month journey, digging deeper into the facts behind this colorful phrase.
-So, allow me if you will, to take you back in our time capsule to 1895 and The Red Brick Campus…
+So, allow me if you will, to now take you back in our time capsule to 1895 and The SUI Red Brick Campus…

 Here’s Sylvanus Johnson, Iowa City’s first brickmaker.
 Johnson was a Connecticut native who worked in his father’s brickyard before moving to Iowa in 1839.
 I like to call him Mr. Red Brick since it was his brickyard in Outlot 24 (at the corner of Burlington and Gilbert Streets) that made much of the building material used in the earliest days of The Red Brick Campus.
 His first bricks were made on April 15, 1840 and went into the construction of a boot store on Iowa Avenue just west of Dubuque Street.
 Click here to read more.

 Another prominent brick maker of the day, Dennis P. Greeley, worked at a kiln on the north side of town and was a fireman at the Old Stone Capitol.
-In a September 1856 letter to Issac A. Wetherby (Iowa City’s famed photographer), Greeley reported that his friend would be amazed at the change in the city since his last visit, writing…
+In a September 1856 letter to Issac A. Wetherby – Iowa City’s famed photographer – Greeley reported that his friend would be amazed at the change in the city since his last visit, writing…

 There are a great many Brick buildings going up this season – the place has altered very much.